openconfig/featureprofiles/feature/experimental/p4rt/tests/p4rt_election/README.md

     *   Double Primary
         1. Connect two P4RT clients with different election IDs.
         2. Verify primary client can read and write.
-        3. Trigger MasterArbitrationUpdate using the secondary client with an election ID equal to that of primary client.
+        3. TODO: Trigger MasterArbitrationUpdate using the secondary client with an election ID equal to that of primary client.
-        4. Verify secondary client stream terminates with `google.rpc.INVALID_ARGUMENT`.
+        4. TODO: Verify secondary client stream terminates with `google.rpc.INVALID_ARGUMENT`.
         5. Connect a new P4RT client with election ID equal to that of primary client.
         6. Verify new client's stream terminates with `google.rpc.INVALID_ARGUMENT`.
-    *   Zero Election
+    *   Unset Election ID
         1. Connect two P4RT clients with an `unset` election ID and no other active P4RT clients for the corresponding device_id. (`unset` and `zero` electionIDs are two different scenarios and a `zero` electionID is considered as being Set)
         2. Verify that the clients are able to read and not write using Get and Set ForwardingPipelineConfig requests.
-    *   Long Evolution
+    *   TODO: Long Evolution
         1. Connect five P4RT clients to the same device_id with election_id's
             1,2,3,4,5
         2. Verify primary client is able to read and write.